tpcofficial/big-oauth2/.github/CONTRIBUTING.md

 The process described here has several goals:

-- Maintain Atom's quality
+- Maintain big-oauth2's quality
 - Fix problems that are important to users
-- Engage the community in working toward the best possible Atom
+- Engage the community in working toward the best possible project
-- Enable a sustainable system for Atom's maintainers to review contributions
+- Enable a sustainable system for big-oauth2's maintainers to review contributions

 Please follow these steps to have your contribution considered by the maintainers: